CoLRev-Environment/colrev/docs/source/dev_docs/dev_setup.rst

 ====================================

 This document describes the setup of a development environment for the CoLRev project.
-Although we only support the systems listed in the table, useful hints for the setup on other machines can be contributed to this repository (issues or pull-requests).
+Although we only support the systems listed in the table below, useful hints for the setup on other machines can be contributed to this repository (issues or pull-requests).

 **Supported operating systems and setup methods:**